Skip to article frontmatterSkip to article content

 Part 3: A single toy dataset for all three model families

-To keep the geometry visible, we will use one small 2D dataset throughout: a five-mode Gaussian mixture arranged like a cross.
+To keep the geometry visible and interpretable, we will use one small 2D dataset throughout: a five-mode Gaussian mixture arranged like a cross.

 That gives us a nice teaching setup: